 This code tries to count the areas, and if over the limit, it loops through the range in groups of 8000 rows.

-Sub FillColBlanksSpecial() 'http://www.contextures.com/xlDataEntry02.html 'by Dave Peterson 2004-01-06 'fill blank cells in column with value above '2010-10-12 incorporated Ron de Bruin's test for special cells limit 'http://www.rondebruin.nl/specialcells.htm Dim wks As Worksheet Dim rng As Range Dim rng2 As Range Dim LastRow As Long Dim col As Long Dim lRows As Long Dim lLimit As Long Dim lCount As Long On Error Resume Next lRows = 2 'starting row lLimit = 8000 Set wks = ActiveSheet With wks col = ActiveCell.Column Set rng = .UsedRange 'try to reset the lastcell LastRow = .Cells.SpecialCells(xlCellTypeLastCell).Row Set rng = Nothing lCount = .Columns(col).SpecialCells(xlCellTypeBlanks).Areas(1).Cells.Count If lCount = 0 Then MsgBox "No blanks found in selected column" Exit Sub ElseIf lCount = .Columns(col).Cells.Count Then MsgBox "Over the Special Cells Limit" 'this line can be deleted Do While lRows < LastRow Set rng = .Range(.Cells(lRows, col), .Cells(lRows + lLimit, col)) _ .Cells.SpecialCells(xlCellTypeBlanks) rng.FormulaR1C1 = "=R[-1]C" lRows = lRows + lLimit Loop Else Set rng = .Range(.Cells(2, col), .Cells(LastRow, col)) _ .Cells.SpecialCells(xlCellTypeBlanks) rng.FormulaR1C1 = "=R[-1]C" End If 'replace formulas with values With .Cells(1, col).EntireColumn .Value = .Value End With End With End Sub
+Sub FillColBlanksSpecial() 'https://www.contextures.com/xlDataEntry02.html 'by Dave Peterson 2004-01-06 'fill blank cells in column with value above '2010-10-12 incorporated Ron de Bruin's test ' for special cells limit 'https://www.rondebruin.nl/win/s4/win003.htm Dim wks As Worksheet Dim rng As Range Dim rng2 As Range Dim LastRow As Long Dim col As Long Dim lRows As Long Dim lLimit As Long Dim lCount As Long On Error Resume Next lRows = 2 'starting row lLimit = 8000 Set wks = ActiveSheet With wks col = ActiveCell.Column Set rng = .UsedRange 'try to reset the lastcell LastRow = .Cells.SpecialCells(xlCellTypeLastCell).Row Set rng = Nothing lCount = .Columns(col).SpecialCells(xlCellTypeBlanks) _ .Areas(1).Cells.Count If lCount = 0 Then MsgBox "No blanks found in selected column" Exit Sub ElseIf lCount = .Columns(col).Cells.Count Then 'next line can be deleted MsgBox "Over the Special Cells Limit" Do While lRows < LastRow Set rng = .Range(.Cells(lRows, col), _ .Cells(lRows + lLimit, col)) _ .Cells.SpecialCells(xlCellTypeBlanks) rng.FormulaR1C1 = "=R[-1]C" lRows = lRows + lLimit Loop Else Set rng = .Range(.Cells(2, col), _ .Cells(LastRow, col)) _ .Cells.SpecialCells(xlCellTypeBlanks) rng.FormulaR1C1 = "=R[-1]C" End If 'replace formulas with values With .Cells(1, col).EntireColumn .Value = .Value End With End With End Sub

 To see the report with blank cells, and test the Fill Blanks macros, you can download the sample file.
-The file is zipped, and is in Excel 2010 / 2007 format, and contains macros.
+The file is zipped, and is in xlsm format, and contains macros.